Table of Contents

 Structure and Type of Dog Teeth

-Dogs have four different types of teeth—incisors, canines, premolars, and molars—each adapted for different functions, like tearing, cutting, and grinding food.
+Dogs have four types of teeth—incisors, canines, premolars, and molars—each adapted for different functions, like tearing, cutting, and grinding food.
 This diverse structure and spacing help reduce the risk of food buildup between teeth, lowering the chance of bacterial growth and, thus, cavities.

 How Dog Teeth Are Less Prone to Cavities